tiiuae/ghaf-infra/docs/nixos-anywhere.md

 You may need to temporarily set a static IP address on you target host if your configuration assumes the target host is reachable from a specific IP address.

-Note: azure VMs by default use static IP configuration also internally, so this step should not be required.
+Note: azure VMs by default use static IP configuration, so this step should not be required.

 Log in to the target with SSH and check the following:
 ```bash